shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 ![weather](snowstorm3.jpeg)
 {.center}

-Science discussion: This obviously isn't how snowstorms _actually_ work, but it's a fun experiment and there's some interesting science nonetheless.
+Science discussion: This isn't how snowstorms _actually_ work, but it's a fun experiment and there's some interesting science nonetheless.
 The white-painted water stays separate from the baby oil because oil and water are _immiscible_ (they don't mix: water's polarized molecules prefer to be closer to other polarized water molecules, while oil's non-polarized molecules also prefer their own company, so a clear boundary develops between the two substances).
 On the other hand, water-based paint _does_ readily mix with water, coloring it white.
 The water (and paint) is heavier than the oil, so it will naturally form a separate layer at the bottom of the jar.

 The snowstorm starts when the alka-seltzer tablets release carbon dioxide into the water.
 The gas is much lighter than both the water and the oil, so it travels up to the water-oil boundary.
 At this point, rather than simply passing directly into the oil, the _surface tension_ of the water kicks in: the bonds between nearby water molecules are so strong that the air bubble can't immediately break through them to get into the oil.
 Instead, the paint and water forms a small additional bubble _around_ the air bubble as it travels up through the oil layer (with the CO₂ inside, the water bubble is now lighter than the oil).
 Once it finally reaches the top of the oil layer, the gas escapes into the atmosphere, and what's left is a ball of water and paint that's again heavier than the oil around it, so it sinks back down through the oil like snow.
 This repeats until the alka-seltzer tablet is gone.

 ### Supplies, Rain Cloud in a Jar